molich023/HabaCoin/README.md

 ### Transparency
 All "Hustle Logs" are recorded on the Polygon Blockchain and verified via our Hybrid Oracle system to ensure zero inflation and zero botting.
+Geospatial Utility: HABA uses real-time geofencing to incentivize "Green Behavior" where it matters most.
+By moving into Carbon Hotspots, users help stabilize local green grids and earn premium rewards.
+All location data is anonymized and verified via Environmental Cross-Referencing to ensure a fair and decentralized ecosystem.